Skip to Content

 Place all the Thin Mints together, all the Tagalongs together, etc. I find it easiest to do this with the cases in a line in the order they come on the order form – Adventurefuls first, then Trefoils, etc., which makes it easy for me to take boxes as I go and not accidentally miss a type of cookie for a girl.

 Take the slips of paper you wrote out for each girl and pick the cookies one girl at a time.
-If I’m not sure I’ll have enough space, I will actually tape the paper to my wall.
+If I’m not sure I’ll have enough space, I will tape the paper to my wall.

 That ensures I have enough space for each girl’s boxes.
 I then refer to the slip to quickly see exactly how many cookies I need for each girl without worrying that I am reading off a row and giving the wrong number of cookies.